 What is a Royal Asscher cut diamond?

-Also known as the square emerald cut, Asscher cut diamonds are roughly square in shape when viewed from above but have cut corners for more light to enter the diamond.
+Roughly square in shape when viewed from above, they have cut corners for more light to enter the diamond.
 They typically have 50 or 58 facets and their ideal length to width ratio is 1 to 1.04.
 Because of their many facets, high crown, and depth, they can produce outstanding brilliance and create a ‘hall of mirrors’ effect.

 When was the Asscher cut invented?